raphaelschaad/dotfiles/ios-code-guidelines.md

 ## 2. Best practices for implementation details
 ### Designated Initializers
 - Don't create initializers in your class if the superclass' initializers are sufficient.
-- If you create an initializer in your class, you must override the superclass' designated initializer.
+- If you create an initializer in your class, you must override the superclass' designated initializer to call through to your designated initializer.
 - If you create convenience initializers, only the designated initializer initializes the variables, and all other initializers eventually call through to the designated initializer.
 - The designated initializer of your class must call its superclass' designated initializer.
 - Decorate the designated initializer for semantic compiler warnings about violation of these rules: